 What are the primary breastfeeding protections in place for working moms?

-Frequency and duration of breaks can vary based on the company’s flexibility in schedule and the mother’s specific needs.
-Typically, mom will need to pump as often as her baby eats in order to maintain her milk supply.
+The frequency and duration of breaks can vary based on the company’s flexibility in schedule and the mother’s specific needs.
+Typically, mom will need to pump as often as her baby eats to maintain her milk supply.
 In many cases, that means pumping 3-4 times per day.
 These accommodations should be made for up to one year.
 For more detailed information on federal laws pertaining to breastfeeding at work, click here.

 It’s important to note that there are some exceptions.
 For instance, companies with fewer than 50 employees are exempted if they can prove it would cause them “undue hardship.”
 Because the Break Time for Nursing Mothers law falls under FLSA’s overtime section, it is only applicable to non-exempt employees.
 This means it covers most hourly workers but not salaried workers.
-If you’re not sure if you’re covered by FLSA, ask your supervisor or someone in Human Resources.
+If you’re not sure if FLSA covers you, ask your supervisor or someone in Human Resources.
 Even if you aren’t covered, many companies choose to provide these accommodations.
 And many are open to having a conversation about how best to support working mothers.

 State laws may provide even more protections.

-Additionally, the FLSA requirements do not override state laws that provide greater benefits and protections to employees, and even if you aren’t covered by FLSA, your company may still be obligated to provide certain accommodations in accordance with state laws.
+Additionally, the FLSA requirements do not override state laws that provide greater benefits and protections to employees.
+Therefore, even if FLSA doesn’t cover you, your company may still be obligated to provide certain accommodations in accordance with state laws.

-Regardless of the federal and state laws in place, it is so important for employees and employers to continue working together to better support their breastfeeding coworkers.
-Breast milk helps protect babies from a variety of illnesses, such as SIDs, asthma, ear infections, and lower respiratory infections.
-Breastfeeding moms heal more quickly from childbirth, and have a lower risk of type 2 diabetes, certain types of breast cancer, and ovarian cancer.
+Regardless of the federal and state laws in place, it is important that employees and employers continue working together to support their breastfeeding coworkers better.
+Breast milk helps protect babies from various illnesses, such as SIDs, asthma, ear infections, and lower respiratory infections.
+In addition, breastfeeding moms heal quicker from childbirth and have a lower risk of type 2 diabetes, certain types of breast cancer, and ovarian cancer.

 There is also an economic case to be made for providing these accommodations.
-Companies that support pumping moms see lower turnover rates, fewer missed days of work, and decreased healthcare costs.
+For example, companies that support pumping moms see lower turnover rates, fewer missed days of work, and decreased healthcare costs.
 Plus, employee loyalty and job satisfaction translate to increased engagement and productivity!